Redland Bay, Queensland: History

 The Aboriginal name for the Redland Bay region is Talwalpin after the cottonwood tree which was widespread in the area.

 In the 1860s, settlers from England, Germany and Scandinavia began filtering into and along the Logan River and surrounding districts.
 They found dense forests growing from generally good soil.
 Particularly rich was the soil of the Redland Bay District which is said to have had lush rainforest complete with prized red cedar.

 The labour of clearing the forest was long and arduous.
-One man with an axe might labor for years to clear an area of land that could support a viable farm.
+One man with an axe might labour for years to clear an area of land that could support a viable farm.
 The felled timber would then milled to provide building material for the first houses.
 Locally milled cedar was used for doors, architraves and other feature work on the early houses, such as the original farmhouse on what was to become Mt Carmel Orchard.
 The character of the red soil was such that over time, it infiltrated itself into and on farm buildings, giving them a characteristic red tinge.

 One early settler was Arnold Friedrich Muller who took up 50 acre of coastal forest north of what is now Point Talburpin.
 Muller's farmhouse was removed in the 1990s to make way for a stage of the Orchard Beach estate, but its site is still marked by a pair of mature fig trees, planted around 1905, at the top of School of Arts road where it meets Collins Street.
 While these trees were likely to have been planted for the practical purposes of shading the house from the intense afternoon sun and cold winter westerly winds, they also stand as a symbol of the enduring husband and wife farming partnerships that helped to define the character of Redland Bay.
 Arnold's eldest son William was born around 1879, the first white man to be born in the district.
 He died in 1978 at the age of 99.